What is the Neighbourly Business Directory?

 Neighbourly's mission is to use the power of technology to build stronger and safer neighbourhoods, and ultimately more face to face interactions and connections between neighbours.

 How can I join Neighbourly?

-To join Neighbourly using your computer
+To join Neighbourly as a neighbour

-Download the free Neighbourly app through the App Store or Google Play and follow the prompts to sign up.
+Download the free Neighbourly app through the App Store or Google Play and follow the prompts to sign up